iluvjava/Maths/Notebook 2.0 obsidian/MATH S01 Functional Analysis/Functional Spaces/Inner Product Axiomatically Defined.md

 > There are 2 types of inner product, Semi-inner-product and just inner product.
 The later is stricter than the former.

-Semi-Inner Product is very similar to inner product defined over the vector space of complex vectors and the complex field.
-Inner product is very similar to the set of real vector space and the reald field.
+Semi-Inner Product is very similar to inner product defined over the vector space of complex vectors and the with complex field.

 ---